FuelLabs/sway-standards/SRCs/src-13.md

 # Abstract

-The following standard allows for the implementation of Soulbound Assets on the Fuel Network.
-Soulbound Assets are [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets) which cannot be transferred.
+The following standard allows for the implementation of Soulbound Address on the Fuel Network.
+Soulbound Assets are [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets) sent to the Soulbound Address and cannot be transferred.
 As Native Assets on the Fuel Network do not require approvals to be spent, any asset sent to an `Address` may be transferable.
 The SRC-13 standard provides a predicate interface to lock Native Assets as soulbound.

 # Motivation